GRAHAM BASSETT, Senior Program Manager

 Graham joined US Squash in June 2014 and is responsible for assisting with the management of all aspects of professional singles and doubles squash tours in the US.
 Graham played varsity squash at the University of Pennsylvania where he graduated in 2007.
 After college, Graham worked as a teaching professional at the Round Hill Club, CityView Racquet Club and The Heights Casino.
 Graham played on the PSA tour and competed for the US National Team earning a bronze medal at the 2011 Pan American Games in Guadalajara, Mexico.
 Graham currently competes on the SDA Pro Tour and serves on its Board of Directors.

 Bill joined US Squash in July 2007 and manages individual, team and club membership programs and drives all online and offline communication.
 Prior to working at US Squash, Bill spent the previous eight years as Sports Marketing Director for the Greater New Haven Convention & Visitors Bureau.
 In this capacity, Bill marketed the region as a venue for sporting event rights holders and national governing bodies, including US Squash, to host their tournaments and national championships.
 The events Bill helped recruit resulted in an estimated economic impact of thirty-five million dollars to the region.
 Bill is also a founding board member of Squash Haven, the New Haven urban squash and education program.

-DAN HEINRICH, Director of Junior Development
+DAN HEINRICH, Director of Analytics and Business Development

 firstname.lastname@example.org ; 212-268-4090 ext.
 5888